Sienam Lulla

 The Competitive Pressure Is Already Here

 The most sophisticated operators in commercial real estate are already moving.
-Large institutional asset managers, top-tier law firms, and major REITs are investing in unified platforms and AI-assisted lease workflows.
+Large institutional asset managers, top-tier law firms, and major REITs are investing in unified solutions and AI-assisted lease workflows in their existing enviornments.
 They're closing deals faster, catching errors earlier, and deploying portfolio insights in days instead of months.

 The question isn't whether to bring these teams onto a unified platform.
 The question is how long organizations can afford not to.